 Shared social account access in teams

 Invite team members to manage your social accounts without having to share passwords.
 To learn more about leveraging teams in a Hootsuite organization, see Overview of teams and organizations.

 Single sign-on for Hootsuite access

 Set up single sign-on (SSO) for Hootsuite logins, so employees can log in with their corporate network credentials.
 To learn more about the benefits of SSO, see Single sign-on with Hootsuite.

 Control what each team member can manage with permissions at the organization, team, and social account level.
 Give analytics access to stakeholders who need oversight, and give publishing permissions to those who create content.
 Learn about setting Hootsuite permissions.

 Define approval workflows for each of your social accounts.
 You can assign people or teams to approve new posts, comments, or replies before they get published.
 You can also add a second or third tier of approvals for extra security.
 See Set up an approval process to learn more.

 As you know, it’s critical to protect your organization and brand from fines, penalties, or business disruptions.
 Hootsuite, along with key compliance partners such as Proofpoint, offers solutions that make it easy to maintain a compliant social media presence.
 Hootsuite and its partners are compliant with industry regulations including FINRA, FCA, FFIEC, IIROC, SEC, PCI, AMF, and MiFID II requirements.

 Financial services organizations must archive all social media activity for at least three years.
 Hootsuite’s compliance partners like Global Relay offer automated, cloud-based archiving of all types of social posts, securely capturing data regardless of user device.
 Their unified, searchable databases make the auditing process smoother as well.
-Ask your customer success manager for more details about archiving solutions.
+Ask your customer account manager for more details about archiving solutions.